EN10/Speech-to-Text-WaveNet/README.md

 Dependencies
 -
-The original dependancies are not 100% correct described here:
+The original dependancies are not 100% correct, as described here:
 https://github.com/buriburisuri/speech-to-text-wavenet#dependencies
 It seems to break with newer versions of tensorflow or sugartensor.